-Over the past few years, many of us have jumped into blogging, social media, and self-publishing.
+Over the past decade, many of us have jumped into blogging, social media, and self-publishing.
 It’s been a wild ride, with much to do and learn.
 It’s been exhilarating and exhausting all at once.
 And now, the end of the year is approaching again.
 With a little experience under my belt and a goal to control the craziness, I’ve decided to create a written business plan to help direct my business efforts for both books and blog.
 No more shooting from the hip.
 Time to get organized!

 Develop a strategy that will guide your efforts

 The reason to have a comprehensive plan is to free your mind to focus on implementation.
 The goal of a well-written business plan is to develop a solid strategy, define how this strategy will be implemented, and provide a practical tool that will guide your daily activities.